 Therefore, you can’t trust this information and googling your symptoms will only make your health anxiety worse because you may find a ton of new illnesses “you have”.

-If you really, really need to check something about your symptoms online, look for credible sources like official health organizations websites.
+If you really, really need to check something about your symptoms online, look for credible sources like official health organizations’ websites.

 Also, please note that just because a few of your symptoms match any diseases, it does not mean you have it until it’s medically confirmed!

 So don’t google!

-2) If You Can’t Relax, Get It Checked
+2. If You Can’t Relax, Get It Checked

 In fact, if you really tuned into your senses, you might feel hundreds of small little aches all the time!

-Unfortunately, people who have anxiety are more sensitive and they’re more prone to clinging to any unusual feeling in their body.
+Unfortunately, people who have health anxiety are more sensitive and they’re more prone to clinging to any unusual feeling in their body.

-Not only can it help you find a reason you feel this way, but it will also help your health anxiety subside because you’ll know that you’re doing everything you need to get better.
+Not only can it help you find the reason you feel this way, but it will also help your health anxiety subside because you’ll know that you’re doing everything you need to get better.

 Plus, consultation and care from your doctor can help you feel that things are being taken care of by a professional.